-Students are expected to comply with the legal and ethical standards of this institution and those of their chosen field of study, including the code of ethics for computer usage.
-The university and each center or program may prescribe additional standards for student conduct as would comport with the letter and spirit of this code.
+Students are expected to comply with the legal and ethical standards of this institution and those of their chosen field of study, including the Code of Ethics for Computer Usage.
+The university and each center or program may prescribe additional standards for student conduct.
+Reasonable notice may be provided when additions or changes are made to the standards for student conduct.
+Students should refer to their center and/or Student Affairs Web site for policy updates or changes.